 Ni a sol ni sombra (literally "neither under the sun nor the shade") is a lively expression that means "no matter what" or simply "never."
 It's very similar to the English expression "rain or shine”:

-Do you remember "La Negra" Cardoso's shawl? -"La Negra" Cardoso?
+Do you remember "La Negra" (nickname for a dark-haired or skinned woman) Cardoso's shawl? -"La Negra" Cardoso?
 Oh, yes.
-She didn't take it off, rain or shine.
+She didn't take it off rain or shine.

 It's important to note that this Spanish expression may be used in situations in which English wouldn't necessarily use "rain or shine."
 You can read some examples below.
 We are using idiomatic translations here: